I can’t write about caramels without giving a shout out to Werther’s Originals. (commercial below)

 First, you melt the butter over medium-low heat and cook it until it browns.
-Add your sweetener and cream and cook until it thickens and becomes gooey.
+Add your sweetener and pancake syrup and cook until it thickens and becomes gooey, about 3 minutes.
+Add cream and cook for a minute more.
 Transfer the mixture to a bowl and whisk until it cools a bit.
 Then pour it into candy molds and chill for a few hours until they harden.

 And that’s all it takes to make this classic treat, heralded by grandparents everywhere.

 These low carb soft caramel candies are a simple grandmotherly treat that you can make yourself at home.
 And each caramel has less than 1g net carbs.